All Papers

 The answers are all there in the paper.

 Most effort on solving the sustainability problem focuses on its technical side: the proper practices that must be followed to be sustainable.
-But surprisingly little effort addresses why most of society is so strenuously resisting adopting those practices, which is the change resistance or social side.
+But surprisingly little effort addresses why most of society is so strenuously resisting adopting those practices, which is the change resistance or social side of the problem.

-This paper presents an analysis of the social side of the problem using a simulation model.
-The model shows the main source of change resistance is a fundamental structure called the dueling loops of the political powerplace.
+This paper presents a root cause analysis of the change resistance part of the problem using a simulation model.
+The model shows the main source of change resistance lies in a fundamental structure called The Dueling Loops of the Political Powerplace.
 This consists of a race to the bottom among politicians battling against a race to the top.
-Due to the inherent structural advantage of the race to the bottom it is the dominant loop most of the time, as it is now.
-As long as it remains dominant, resistance to living sustainably will remain high.
+Due to the inherent (and well hidden) advantage of the race to the bottom, it is the dominant loop most of the time, as it is now.
+As long as it remains dominant, resistance to solving sustainability problems will remain so high they are insolvable.

 The analysis has, however, uncovered a tantalizing nugget of good news.
 There is a promising high leverage point in this structure that has never been tried.
-If problem solvers could unite and push there with the proper solution elements, it appears the social side of the problem would be solved in short order, and civilization could at last enter the Age of Transition to Sustainability.
+If problem solvers could unite and push there with the proper solutions, it appears the change resistance side of the problem would be solved in short order and the Sustainability Revolution would begin.